 Typically, shakarpara are made using all-purpose flour, but I am using whole wheat flour to make them a littler healthier.

-Another variation includes dipping the fried Shakarpare in sugar or jaggery syrup (known as Gur-para), which makes them sweeter and are popular in North India.
+In North India, the fried Shakarpare are dipped in sugar or jaggery syrup (known as Gur-para), which makes them sweeter.
 There's also a savory version of these cookies called namak-para.

 I love my mom's recipe which I'm sharing here, which doesn’t include syrup.
-I’ll provide the original deep-fried version, but they can also be baked or air fried.
+I have deep-fried Shakarpara, but they can also be baked or air fried.

 Why you'll love this recipe

-- This fantastic treat is perfect for kids’ lunch boxes or after-school snacks
+- perfect for kids’ lunch boxes or after-school snacks

-- It’s great for when you are travelling or on-the-go munching
+- great for when you are travelling or on-the-go munching

 Ingredients